What Is Shellfish Allergy?

-Shellfish is one of the more common food allergies.
-This allergy usually is lifelong.
-About 60 percent of people with shellfish allergy experience their first allergic reaction as adults.1
+Shellfish allergies are the most common food allergies in adults and among the most common food allergies in children.
+Shellfish allergies are usually lifelong.
+About 60 percent of people with shellfish allergy experience their first allergic reaction to shellfish as adults.

-There are two groups of shellfish: crustacea (such as shrimp, crab and lobster) and mollusks (such as clams, mussels, oysters and scallops).
-Crustacea cause most shellfish reactions, and these tend to be severe.
+There are two groups of shellfish: crustaceans (such as shrimp, crab and lobster) and mollusks (such as clams, mussels, oysters, scallops and octopus).
+Allergy to crustaceans is more common than allergy to mollusks, with shrimp being the most common shellfish allergen for both children and adults.

-Finned fish and shellfish are not related.
-Being allergic to one does not always mean that you must avoid both.
+Finned fish and shellfish are not closely related.
+Being allergic to one does not always mean that you must avoid both, though care is needed to prevent cross-contact between fish and shellfish.

 About 60 percent of people with shellfish allergy experience their first allergic reaction as adults.